Afterlives background

 We wanted to use this kind of monitoring too, but quickly noticed a problem.

+Privacy regulations.
+Compliance requirements.
+Customer trust.
+These aren't nice-to-haves.
 We felt this firsthand working in healthcare.